pyeve/eve/docs/config.rst

             }
         }

-In the example above the API endpoint will only expose and update documents with an existent `username` field.
+In the example above the API endpoint for the `people` resource will only expose and update documents with an existent `username` field.

 Predefined filters run on top of user queries (GET requests with `where` clauses) and standard conditional requests (`If-Modified-Since`, etc.)